Anri Okita

-Anri Okita (Japanese: 沖田杏梨) is an English-born Japanese actress, singer, songwriter, and former pornographic actress.
+Anri Okita (Japanese: 沖田杏梨, Born October 28, 1986) is an English-born Japanese actress, singer, songwriter, and former pornographic actress.

 Between 2011 and 2016 Okita was active as a popular AV idol before retiring in May 2016 to focus on a career in mainstream media.
 From 2016 to 2017, Okita was a member of the idol group Ebisu Muscats.
 In 2017, Okita debuted as a solo music artist and released the album GORILLA.
 Okita has also acted in numerous mainstream Japanese language films, such as Naked Ambition 2 (2014), Assassination Classroom (2015), Scoop!
 (2016), and Diamond Dogs (2017).

 Early years

-Okita was born in Birmingham, England, United Kingdom.
+Okita was born October 28, 1986, in Birmingham, England, United Kingdom.
 At the age of eight, Okita and her family moved back to Japan.
-Okita first began watching adult videos (AV) during her teenage years with her favorite performer being Japanese-German AV idol Saori Hara.
+Okita first began watching adult videos (AV) during her teenage years.
+Her favorite performer being Japanese-German AV idol Saori Hara.
 Okita was an art student in England during her college years but she also started to take modelling jobs and became a gravure idol before her AV debut.